firepick1/FireSight/README.md

 FireSight
 =========

-FireSight is a factory for building an OpenCV image processing pipeline from a declarative pipeline specfication.
+FireSight is a factory that builds an OpenCV image processing pipeline from a declarative pipeline specfication.
 When processed, the pipeline transforms an optional input image and returns a recognized data model with information recognized during each pipeline stage.
 Both pipeline specification and data model are represented using the JSON data format, which is easy to generate and parse.